The layout is not handicapped accessible. It’s upstairs on the 2nd

 picture adorns a sign on the sawmill.

-invited to sign the E&SP visitors’ logbook, called the “Keep
+Guests are invited to sign the E&SP visitors’ logbook, called the

-that after starting his layout he discovered a real Eureka in
+Alex notes that after starting his layout he discovered a real Eureka in

 Nevada, founded by miners in the 1800s, and serviced by a narrow gauge

 railroad called the Eureka and Palisades RR.
-The discovery was the subject of a
+The discovery was the

-1960s but had to wait until 2017 to become a reality.
+the 1960s but had to wait until 2017 to become a reality.
 Alex

-Belida is a retired foreign correspondent and news executive who worked for
+Belida is a retired foreign correspondent and news executive who worked

 traveled extensively in the U.S. and abroad while assigned to the White